Skip to footer

 Increasing the Amount of Available Hemoglobin

 When evaluating the level of oxygen available in the bloodstream, it is also important to look at the composition of the blood itself.
-More specifically, it is necessary to examine the amount of hemoglobin present within the red blood cells.
+More specifically, it is necessary to examine the amount of haemoglobin present within the red blood cells.
+Haemoglobin is an iron-rich protein that binds oxygen within red blood cells, that reduces the blood’s carrying capacity when levels are low.

-If an athlete has low hemoglobin levels, then less oxygen will be readily available to transport to their working muscles.
-Sadly, when hemoglobin levels are really low, an athlete can become anemic, which will undoubtedly lead to decreased athletic performance, as well as a host of potential health complications if left unchecked.
+Iron deficiency is relatively common among endurance runners, particularly those with high mileage or dietary restrictions.
+If an athlete has low haemoglobin levels, then less oxygen will be readily available to transport to their working muscles.
+Sadly, when haemoglobin levels are really low, an athlete can become anaemic, which will undoubtedly lead to decreased athletic performance, as well as a host of potential health complications if left unchecked.
+Even mild depletion can impair aerobic performance before overt anaemia develops.

 Efficiency of Oxygen Usage